 Restoring Degraded Wetland Ecosystems

-Ecosystem restoration is a high-impact opportunity that can reverse damage and rebuild resilience.
-Techniques include rewetting drained peatlands by blocking drainage ditches, removing invasive species to allow native vegetation to recover, and reintroducing beavers whose dams naturally raise water tables and create diverse wetland habitats.
-In coastal areas, living shorelines that use native plants and oyster reefs absorb wave energy and trap sediment, helping marshes keep pace with sea-level rise.
-The United Nations Environment Programme highlights that every dollar invested in wetland restoration returns at least ten dollars in benefits from improved water quality, flood mitigation, and carbon sequestration.
+In coastal areas, implementing living shorelines that utilize native plants, oyster reefs, and natural materials can absorb wave energy, trap sediments, and help marshes keep pace with sea-level rise.
+The United Nations Environment Programme notes that every dollar invested in wetland restoration can return at least ten dollars in ecological and economic benefits, including improved water quality, flood mitigation, and carbon sequestration.

 Nature-Based Solutions for Climate Adaptation